wagatoken/wagatoken/README.md

-# ☕ WAGA Coffee Platform - Complete Coffee Value Chain on Blockchain
+# ☕ WAGA Coffee Platform - A Coffee Value Chain on the Blockchain

 *Onchain Coffee - OffChain Impact*